The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 School placement

-The 빠른년생 cutoff was abolished for school entries from 2009 onward.
-Adults who went through the old system (typically born up to and including February 2002) still navigate the social ambiguity it created.
+Younger Koreans are less likely to navigate 빠른년생 as a default school-cohort issue.
+Adults who went through the old system still navigate the social ambiguity it created.

 Drinking and tobacco